jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

   - ```cat file1.txt file2.txt > combined.txt```: This will **combine** file1.txt and file2.txt into a new file called combined.txt.

   - ```cat > newfile.txt```: This allows you to **create and write** to a new file.
-After running the command, you can type your content, and press Ctrl+D to save and exit.
+After running the command, you can type your content and press Ctrl+D to save and exit.

   - ```~```: Refers to your home directory in Git Bash (C:\Users\YourUsername)

-  - ```vi <file>```: To edit a file in Vim text editor, or create a new one is does not
+  - ```vi <file>```: To edit a file in Vim text editor, or create a new one, does not
   exist:

   **Vim text editor**: